-Time to go fishing for bacteria!
+Next lab meeting: It's time to go fishing for bacteria!

-Objectives Make three agar slants, each with only a single bacterial species growing inside.
+Objective Make three agar slants, each with only a single bacterial species growing inside.

 1. Examine all of your plates to find isolated colonies.

 Figure of single, isolated colony from G. E. Kaiser.
 2017.
 The Community College of Baltimore County.
 Accessed 2018.